 - If Ishmael was dark, that means that either Abraham, Hagar, or both of them were dark skinned as well.

-- If Ishmael’s wife was dark, that would mean that the Egyptians were dark skinned, which puts a nail in the coffin of the myth that early Egyptians were white or light skinned.
+- If Ishmael’s wife was dark, that would mean that the Egyptians were dark skinned as well.

 The First Arabs Had Dark Skin

-The term “Arab” refers to the geographic location known as The Arabian Peninsula, and not necessarily to skin color.
+If we read most sources pertaining to the Qedarites, they are referred to as Arab.
+Many Arabs trace their lineage back through Ishmael to Abraham.
+The term “Arab” refers to the geographic location known as The Arabian Peninsula, and not necessarily to skin color or race.
 As we learned, Kedar was “dark skinned”, and lived on The Arabian Peninsula, thus making him a dark skinned Arab.
-The following picture also shows dark skinned Arabs that live on The Arabian Peninsula in modern times.
-Click the picture to see more.
+The following picture also shows dark skinned Arabs that live on The Arabian Peninsula in 1932.

-Unfortunately, the media tends to portray all Arabs as if they are all light complected, but that is simply not the truth.
-My personal theory is that the media does this in order to hide Africa’s true relation and influence on the Middle East.
+Unfortunately, the media tends to portray Arabs as if they are all light complected, but that is not reflective of history pre European invasions and Arab Conquests.